bullhorn/rest-api-docs/source/includes/_entity.md

 Creating additional versions on an existing effective-dated entity is considered both an update and create action because you update the root entity while creating a new version.

-Use an POST request to create one or more additional versions.
+Use a POST request to create one or more additional versions.
 The URL looks the same as a PUT request URL, but includes the ID of the root entity you are updating as the last path parameter of the URL.
 The JSON data is the same as that of the PUT request and no version ID is included.

 Not all fields in the JSON are unique to the version entity, so requests against these fields update the root entity rather than create a new version.
 The Location clientCorporation field is an example of this.
 It is a required field on initial Root create but not on subsequent create calls for Versions.